hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.9.3 =
+* changed: improved Brizy Builder compatibility
+* changed: async optimization defers processing by WP Offload Media until after optimization is complete, fixes issues with WP Offload Media 3.1+
+* fixed: converting an image with the same base name as a previous upload (image.png vs. image.jpg) could cause naming conflict when using WP Offload Media with Remove Local Media option
+* fixed: Bulk Optimize encounters unrecoverable error when a GIF or PDF file takes too long to optimize
+* fixed: Easy IO fails to apply crop for custom size in some cases
+* fixed: Picture WebP rewriter uses mixed single/double quotes
+* fixed: PHP warnings when bulk optimizing images on cloud storage with no local copies
+* improved: ensure originals are removed from local storage after conversion when using WP Offload Media with Remove Local Media option
+* improved: ensure originals are queued for removal from remote storage after conversion and subsequent deletion when using WP Offload Media

 = 6.9.2 =
 * changed: improved Easy IO detection for site URL changes